Furiousfight999/Very_Real_Calculator/README.md

 I was bored so I made this in powershell, and then I got bored and remade it in python as well (still not going well)

+I made a real calculator. it was easier than the fake one.

 if you have a different version of cisco packet tracer downloaded, try and run it.
 It may or may not work.